 Experienced Journalist, Journalism Educator and Researcher in Journalism and Media Studies.

-Teaching experience and expertise in curriculum development and multi platform journalism (print, television and web); and international media.
+Teaching expertise in curriculum development and multi platform journalism and international journalism.

-Research interest and expertise in contemporary journalism practices including transnational news media (India and Australia); social media and citizen media.
+Research expertise in contemporary journalism practices including transnational news media, social media and citizen media.

-Supervised and available to supervise research projects at Honours, Masters and PhD levels in Journalism, Digital Media, Communication and Media Studies.
+Available to supervise research at Honours, Masters and PhD levels in Multi Platform Journalism, Digital Media, Communication and Media Studies.

 Track record in building project collaborations with community and industry partners.

 - Rodrigues, U. M. and Ranganathan, M. (2015) Indian News Media: From Observer to Participant, Sage Publications.

 - Ranganathan, M. and Rodrigues, U. M. (2010) Indian Media in a Globalised World, Sage Publications.

 - Rodrigues, Usha M. and Smaill, Belinda (Eds) (2008) Youth, Media and Culture in the Asia Pacific Region, Cambridge Scholars Press, U.K.

 - Rodrigues, U. M. (2020– submitted) ‘Platformisation of News’, in Athique, Adrian M. (ed), India’s Platform Economy, Palgrave.